Cécile DeWitt-Morette: Work

 In 1951, she independently developed a formula to calculate path integrals.
 This is now known as the Van Vleck–Pauli–Morette formula, named after John Hasbrouck Van Vleck, Wolfgang Pauli and her.

 In 1953 a trustee of the unusual Gravity Research Foundation, Agnew Hunter Bahnson, contacted Bryce DeWitt with a proposal to fund a gravity research institute.
 The proposed name was agreed as the "Institute for Field Physics" and it was established in 1956 at the University of North Carolina at Chapel Hill under the direction of Bryce and Morette.
+Under the Institute of Field Physics DeWitt-Morette and her husband organized the Chapel Hill Conference on gravitation in 1957.
 "She was an instructor in the department from 1956-1971 but was offered a position at the University of Texas at Austin after UNC failed to promote her despite her significant contributions to physics and the department.
 The DeWitts then left together with their students in January of 1972."

 In 1958 Cécile DeWitt-Morette invited Léon Motchane to see the Institute of Advanced Study in USA which inspired Léon Motchane to establish an institute dedicated to fundamental research in three areas: mathematics, theoretical physics, and the methodology of human sciences upon which he later created the Institut des Hautes Études Scientifiques.